 This is typically done by a professional trained in addiction recovery and also involves treating affected family members at a meeting with the substance abuser.
 What this does is it puts the right kind of pressure on the person, which is required for them to see their life in context.

 Before any such intervention, several meetings are necessary.
-These would generally happen between the addictions counsellor and family members to arrange all the details of the addict’s intervention, of which the main aim would be to get the addict to stop the cycle of abuse, receive help and get treatment.
+These would generally happen between the addictions counsellor and family members to arrange all the details of the addict’s intervention, of which the main aim would be to get the person to stop the cycle of abuse, receive help and get treatment.